 If you print out the sketches from Operation Write Home you can fit two sketches each side.

 Looking at other people's designs can help spark ideas and push your creativity to the next level.

 One idea leads to another and before you know it you have more ideas than you have time for!

-Here is a selection of websites that offer sketches.
+And here's a selection of other websites that offer sketches.

 This book from Amazon is packed with loads more ideas....